Validation-study: Basic emotions and Action Units detection

 Testing the facial expression recognition software tool

-In my master's thesis I have validated the current version 7.1 of FaceReader, including the Action Unit Module.
+In my master's thesis I have validated version 7.1 of FaceReader, including the Action Unit Module.
 To specify this investigation part of my research, I used selected study materials, including photos and videos of the "Amsterdam Dynamic Facial Expression Set" (ADFES)5 and material taken from the Facial Action Coding System (FACS), the holy grail for learning about the face.

 All in all I manually coded 176 photos as well as 143 videos.
 After that I had the Action-Unit-combinations and the corresponding emotions of for every single photo and video which I could compare with the results of FaceReader.

-High performance based on high quality of photos and videos
+A. High performance based on high quality of photos and videos

 The FaceReader recognized the photo and videos included in the ADFES-dateset with high precision when analyzing six basic emotions: joy, sadness, anger, surprise, fear, and disgust and additionally the neutral facial expressions.